 Myth 2: Follicular Monitoring Test is only used in IVF

-While the Follicular Monitoring Test is commonly used in in vitro fertilization (IVF), it can also be used for other fertility treatments, such as intrauterine insemination (IUI).
-The test can also be used to monitor a woman’s overall fertility health and to diagnose infertility conditions.
+While the Follicular Monitoring Test is common in in vitro fertilization (IVF), it can also be for other fertility treatments, such as intrauterine insemination (IUI).
+The test can also be to monitor a woman’s overall fertility health and to diagnose infertility conditions.

 Myth 3: Follicular Monitoring Test is too expensive